zanvoy/backend-tdd-assessment/README.md

 hello!
 ```

-Note that the order that the options are provided doesn't matter.
+Note that the order that the options are provided doesn't matterj, e.g. '-tul' and '-utl' and '-lut' are all equivalent inputs to Argparse.
+Only the final text transform result should be printed.

 ### Step 7: Test for no arguments (2 points)
 Write a unit test that asserts that when no arguments are given, the program